 “This pathway plays a key role in reinforcement, motivation, and in learning how to associate various stimuli with rewards,” she continued.
 “Its involvement in ADHD supports the use of interventions to enhance the appeal and relevance of school and work tasks to improve performance.

-The findings may also help explain why ADHD patients are more likely than control subjects to develop drug-abuse disorders and conditions such as obesity.
+The findings may also help explain something else: why ADHD patients are more likely than control subjects to develop drug-abuse disorders and conditions such as obesity.

 This research was supported by the National Institute on Alcohol Abuse and Alcoholism Intramural Research Program and by the National Institute on Mental Health.
 The Office of Biological and Environmental Research within DOE’s Office of Science provides infrastructure support for the radiotracer chemistry and imaging facilities at Brookhaven Lab.
 Brain-imaging techniques such as PET are a direct outgrowth of DOE’s long-standing investment in basic research in chemistry, physics, and nuclear medicine.